hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-WST-tunnel-as-relay-server.md

   ``WAIT for tcp connection on 0.0.0.0:80, WAIT for tcp connection on 0.0.0.0:443'' is given, which means the successful execution of the tunnel and waiting for the connection to be established from the client side.

 - If the main tunnel port (here 8080) is filtered on your Iranian data center, you can use other ports.
 - Very important note: If you use CDN domains to establish a tunnel, you are only allowed to use Cloudflare ports.
 That is, you can only use Cloudflare's https ports for connection, and you can use Cloudflare's http ports for the tunnel itself.
-[List of Cloudflare ports] (https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/)
+[List of Cloudflare ports](https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/)

 Work on setting up the ws tunnel on the relay server is complete.

 ## Setting up the tunnel service on the main server

 You only need to create its service so that if the server is reset, the tunnel will run automatically.
-To do this, exit the created tunnel with `ctrl+c`, then with a text editor (here nano) create the service file in the main path of the kernel.
+To do this, exit the created tunnel with `Ctrl+c`, then with a text editor (here nano) create the service file in the main path of the kernel.

 ```
 sudo nano /etc/systemd/system/wstunnel.service